 The Premium model is trained across 12 hallmarks of aging including mitochondrial function, cellular senescence, and inflammation — personalised to your intervention profile and menopause stage.

 The sit-to-stand test has been a standard tool in gerontology for 25 years.
-It measures lower body strength and power — and correlates strongly with long-term independence, fall risk, and quality of life.
-It has been validated across multiple studies, referenced in NHANES normative data, and used in clinical assessments worldwide.
+It measures lower body strength and power — and correlates strongly with long-term independence, mobility, and quality of life.
+It has been validated across multiple studies, referenced in NHANES normative data, and used in research worldwide.

-Research is increasingly clear that menopause affects how strong and stable your body feels — often before any change in weight or appearance.
+Research is increasingly clear that muscle function declines in ways that often go undetected — accelerated by hormonal change, weight loss interventions, and the natural biology of aging after 40.
 The sit-to-stand protocol captures this directly.
 When the app recommends a specific action, that recommendation traces back to peer-reviewed evidence — not a wellness algorithm.

-The tap-to-count input method, which is the default, is actually closer to the original Rikli & Jones observer-count methodology than automated sensor counting.
+The tap-to-count input method is actually closer to the original Rikli & Jones observer-count methodology than an automated sensor would be.
 The rep count is the rep count.
 The NHANES normative tables don't care how it was recorded.

 Take the Free Test →All test processing happens locally on your phone.
-Motion sensor data is analysed in real time and immediately discarded.
+Sit-to-stand data is analysed in real time and not stored.
 We never collect your health data, location, or any biometric information.
 No account or email required to take the test.

 Your Mobility Age reveals where you're losing ground.
 The science is clear on two inputs that directly support muscle function — and both are chronically under-consumed by women after 40.